 Tips for a successful Perennial Garden

 The annual return of perennial blooms is one of the greatest delights for both beginner and expert gardeners.
 While their foliage provides beauty throughout the year, their blossoms bring added joy when they appear for one or two seasons each year.
-Follow these tips to help your own perennial garden thrive.
+Follow these tips to help your perennial garden thrive.

 Start with Soil

-Good soil is the foundation of a successful perennial garden.
+Good soil is the foundation of a thriving perennial garden.
 The soil should not be too sticky or sandy, and it should contain enough organic matter to feed plant roots and allow for good irrigation and draining.

 Plan Your Planting